 The lasting impact on the victim’s family was illustrated by interviews and other materials gathered by attorneys.

-Drivers injured on Virginia highways should speak to a Virginia truck accident attorney for the maximum compensation possible for injuries.
-Contact Thomas McWeeny a Virginia personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot.
+Drivers injured on Virginia highways should speak to a Northern Virginia truck accident attorney for the maximum compensation possible for injuries.
+Contact Thomas McWeeny a Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis.